volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-mid-market.md

 FREE ASSESSMENT

 ### Get Your Free Mid-Market AI SOC Assessment
-See exactly how [UnderDefense](https://underdefense.com/platform/) integrates with your existing tools, what it costs for your employee count, and what the first 30 days look like, with documented metrics from 500+ mid-market deployments.
+See exactly how [UnderDefense](https://underdefense.com/platform/) integrates with your existing tools, what it costs for your employee count, and what the first 30 days look like, with documented metrics from 200+ mid-market deployments across the US and EU.

 [Request Your Assessment →](https://underdefense.com/contact/)